PhMemmel/GradleJavaFxTemplate/README.md

 Different types of templates can be found in the different branches of this project:

-### main:
+- `main`:
   Basic gradle project including JavaFX and JUnit support

-...more branches coming...
+- `spotbugs_checkstyle_jacoco`:
+  Support for jacoco, checkstyle and spotbugs has been added compared to `main`: Run the "check" gradle task to run all check tasks at once (junit, spotbugs, checkstyle, jacoco).
+Test reports will be saved to the subdirectory `test-reports/`.

 ## 1. Running the project:
 Import a clone/fork of this project as a gradle project in IntelliJ or any other IDE.